An Informational-Entropic Approach to Exoplanet Characterization: Data

-We demonstrate that $\djs$ can be used to differentiate different types of exoplanets using simulations from the radiative transfer code \classoption{Exo-Transmit} \citep{kempton_exo-transmit_2017}.
-The simulations are governed by seven parameters - equilibrium temperature used for a temperature-pressure profile, atmospheric equation of state, planetary surface gravity, planetary radius, stellar radius, and two parameters controlling the effect of haze in the atmosphere - cloud top pressure and a parameter controlling the strength of Rayleigh scattering.
-For all of our simulations, we chose to set a fixed value for the Rayleigh scattering parameter while allowing the code to calculate the cloud top pressure.
-We used literature values of each of the parameters to simulate an Earth spectrum and a Jupiter spectrum.
-We created a series of Jupiter clones with each individual parameter varied in isolation to demonstrate their effects on $\djs$, shown in Section \ref{sec:Res1}.
-We also simulated realistic hot Jupiters and super-Earths to demonstrate the ability of $\djs$ to differentiate between planet types.
-For each exoplanet class, we create ten planet simulations - six from observed exoplanets using parameter values from literature, and four artificial planets designed to explore the parameter space.
-The parameters used to create these exoplanets are shown in Table \ref{tab:params}.
-For comparison with the exoplanets, we simulate a Jupiter spectrum, an Earth spectrum, and the spectrum of a Jupiter clone with the temperature raised to 1200K.
-These results are shown in Section \ref{sec:Res2}.
+For all of our simulations, we choose to set a fixed value for the Rayleigh scattering parameter while allowing the code to calculate the cloud top pressure.
+We use the literature values of each of the parameters to simulate an Earth spectrum and a Jupiter spectrum, using equilibrium chemistry for simplicity.
+We create a series of Jupiter clones with each individual parameter varied in isolation to demonstrate their effects on $\djs$, shown \mbox{in Section~\ref{sec:Res1}}.

+We also simulate realistic gas giants and rocky exoplanets to demonstrate the ability of $\djs$ to differentiate between planet types.
+For~each exoplanet class, we create ten planet simulations: six from observed exoplanets using parameter values from the literature, and~four artificial planets designed to explore the parameter space.
+The~parameters used to create these exoplanets are shown in Table~\ref{tab:params}.
+For~comparison with the exoplanets, we simulate a Jupiter spectrum, an~Earth spectrum, and~the spectrum of a Jupiter clone with the temperature raised to 1200 K. These results are shown in Section~\ref{sec:Res2}.
+While Exo-Transmit cannot be directly validated against Earth or Jupiter transmission spectra, similar forward models have been validated through satellite observations of Earth by comparison with infrared, near-infrared, and~visible transit spectra (using solar occultations) and Earthshine measurements \citep{Lustig-Yaeger_2023, macdonald2019, Kaltenegger_2009, robinson2011, Kaltenegger_2007}.